 One must first rough-hew the stone with the diamond saw, the cutter cuts, the uninteresting parts known as gang or matrix.
 This operation is always done in the presence of water to avoid overheating of the saw and overheating of the stone.

 After giving a preliminary shape to the cut, stones are assigned to the polisher.
 Turquoise is a gem that is cut en cabochon; it is a rounded shape without facets.
 It is used for different reasons.
 Firstly to protect them from where indeed the hardness of turquoise is 5 to 6, which is relatively low compared to other gemstones such as diamonds 10, sapphires 9, and emeralds 8.
 This size also protects it from shock as it is fragile.
 Turquoise is an opaque stone; faceting is unnecessary because light cannot penetrate.
 To better hold the stone during polishing, it is glued to a stake.
 The last step performed by the artisan is the mirror polish.

-Each setting is made manually based on the chosen stones.
+Each set is made manually based on the chosen stones.
 The metal used for these rings meant for men is silver.
 The rings are welded with a thin sheet of metal called spangled placed between the two parties to be connected.
 This sheet melts under the heat of the flame and forms the weld.